 The building that housed the Delta Promotions offices still stands, just as it did in 1969, alone on a dusty stretch of Tuscola Road on the outskirts of Bay City, Michigan.
-From this secluded spot, local businessman Bill Kehoe and his partner Jim Atherton managed Question Mark and the Mysterians and a number of smaller local bands.
+From this secluded spot, local businessman Bill Kehoe and his partner Jim Atherton managed Question Mark and the Mysterians and a number of smaller local bands, including a power trio named Dick Rabbit.
 Tom Hocott was the first employee of Delta Promotions.
 He now lives in Grand Rapids where he plays music and lives a quiet life.
 He reluctantly agreed to meet me at a Chili’s outside of town to discuss his time with Delta Promotions.
 When we sit down to eat, he places a manila envelope on the table.
 He keeps his hand on it while telling me the story of his involvement with the fake Zombies.

 Before the decline of the major label system and the rise of the internet and social media, enterprising and less than scrupulous businessmen ran the industry with relative impunity, with artists serving primarily as commodities to be exploited.
 Famously, Elvis’s manager Colonel Tom Parker pocketed anywhere from 25 to 50% of the star’s gross income for the duration of his career.
 Allen Klein, who managed the Rolling Stones after the release of “(I Can’t Get No) Satisfaction” in 1965, promptly signed the band’s publishing rights to his own company ABKCO, resulting in a string of lawsuits spanning decades.
 If this treatment was the norm for the era’s biggest stars, it’s not hard to imagine how lesser lights would fare.

 Delta promoted its groups and put on shows at Band Canyon, the venue Kehoe owned in Bay City.
 “I remember it starting out pretty legitimate,” Hocott says.
-“Then Kehoe and Atherton started telling me that they’d acquired the rights to the music and the names of these bigger bands like the Zombies and the Animals … I knew it was probably bullshit but I guess I didn’t care.
+“Then Kehoe started telling me that they’d acquired the rights to the music and the names of these bigger bands like the Zombies and the Animals … I knew it was probably bullshit but I guess I didn’t care.
 I was happy to be working in music.”
 Hocott is the only Delta Promotions employee who would talk about the operation.
 Bill Kehoe died in 1990.
-As for Kehoe’s partner Jim Atherton, Tom Hocott heard a rumor he’d been shot in Grand Rapids a few years after Delta Promotions folded but there is no record of this occurring.
-Attempts to locate Atherton were unsuccessful.
+As for Kehoe’s former partner Jim Atherton, attempts to locate him were unsuccessful at the time of this writing.

 “This guy,” he says, pointing at a photo I show him of Seab Meador.
 “He came through Michigan first.
 I remember that haircut and he played a red Gibson Flying V guitar.”
 In one of the photos Ramsey handed me, Seab Meador is seen playing a red Flying V.